Susurrus-LLC/langua/README.md

 ## Deployment

 Langua is a web-based tool built on JavaScript, and it does not use a database, so it can be installed almost anywhere without need for running a back-end server.

-Simply download and unpack the latest stable release locally and open it in a browser or deploy it to a web server.
+- If you are installing in a website's root (e.g. a URL that ends in `.com`, `.org`, or similar), simply download and unpack the latest stable release onto the web server.
+- If you are installing in a subfolder (e.g. `*.com/langua/`), you will need to download the source files, change the basename for the router, and create a new build.
+  1. Open `index.js`.
+  1. Add the prop `basename={'/yoursubfolder'}` to the `<BrowserRouter>`.
+For example, if you are deploying to `*.com/langua/`, BrowserRouter should read `<BrowserRouter basename={'/langua'}>`.
+  1. Create a new build by running `yarn build`.
+  1. Copy all of the files from the /build folder and deploy them onto the web server.

 **Note: Langua is currently under development and no stable release is yet ready.**